How can we harness the power of the rising generation

 CREATING OPPORTUNITIES FOR THE RISING GENERATION TO BUILD HUMAN CAPITAL

-The larger and longer-lived families in our survey developed custom educational programs to help build human capital.
+The larger and longer-lived families in the Wise Council Research1 developed custom educational programs to help build human capital.
 These programs went beyond the simple sharing of information to actively developing leadership skills by teaching the specifics of stewardship of any enterprise: leadership, relationship and financial skills.

 Another way to enhance human capital among the rising generation is through mentorship and career development.
 These serve a dual role: they help prepare for one’s career of choice and they also develop qualified family members for governance roles in the future.